core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### UDP/IPv6 Multicast Transport ### {#sec-udptransport}
 CoAP group communication can use UDP over IPv6 as a transport protocol, provided that IPv6 multicast is enabled.
 IPv6 multicast MAY be supported in a network only for a limited scope.
 For example, {{sec-rpl}} describes the potential limited support of RPL for multicast, depending on how the protocol is configured.

 For a CoAP server node that supports resource discovery as defined in {{Section 2.4 of RFC7252}}, the default port number 5683 MUST be supported as per {{Sections 7.1 and 12.8 of RFC7252}} for the "All CoAP Nodes" multicast group.
-An IPv6 CoAP server SHOULD support the "All CoAP Nodes" multicast group with at least link-local (2), admin-local (4) and site-local (5) scopes.
+An IPv6 CoAP server SHOULD support the "All CoAP Nodes" multicast group with at least link-local (2), admin-local (4), and site-local (5) scopes.
 An IPv6 CoAP server on a 6LoWPAN node (see {{sec-6lowpan}}) SHOULD also support the realm-local (3) scope.

 Note that a client sending an IPv6 multicast CoAP message to a port number that is not supported by the server will not receive an ICMPv6 Port Unreachable error message from that server, because the server does not send it in this case, per {{Section 2.4 of RFC4443}}.

 ### UDP/IPv6 Multicast Transport over 6LoWPAN ### {#sec-6lowpan}
 In 6LoWPAN {{RFC4944}} {{RFC6282}} networks, an IPv6 packet (up to 1280 bytes) may be fragmented into multiple 6LoWPAN fragments, each fragment small enough to be carried over an IEEE 802.15.4 MAC frame (up to 127 bytes).

 These 6LoWPAN fragments are exchanged between 6LoWPAN nodes, potentially involving 6LoWPAN routers operating in a multi-hop network topology.
-Although 6LoWPAN multicast routing protocols usually define mechanisms to compensate for the loss of transmitted fragments (e.g. using link-layer unicast acknowledgements, or repeated link-layer broadcast transmissions as in MPL -- see {{sec-mpl}}) a fragment may still be lost in transit.
-The loss of a single fragment implies the loss of the entire IPv6 packet because the reassembly back into IPv6 packet will fail in that case.
-And if this fragment loss causes the application-layer retransmission of the entire multi-fragment IPv6 packet, it may happen that much of the same data is transmitted yet again over the constrained network.
+Although 6LoWPAN multicast routing protocols usually define mechanisms to compensate for the loss of transmitted fragments (e.g., using link-layer unicast acknowledgements, or repeated link-layer broadcast transmissions as in MPL -- see {{sec-mpl}}) a fragment may still be lost in transit.
+The loss of a single fragment implies the loss of the entire IPv6 packet, because the reassembly back into IPv6 packet will fail in that case.
+Also, if this fragment loss causes the application-layer retransmission of the entire multi-fragment IPv6 packet, it may happen that much of the same data is transmitted yet again over the constrained network.

 For this reason, the performance in terms of packet loss and throughput of using larger, multi-fragment multicast IPv6 packets is on average worse than the performance of smaller, single-fragment IPv6 multicast packets.
 So it is recommended to design application payloads for group communication sufficiently small: a CoAP request sent over multicast over a 6LoWPAN network interface SHOULD fit in a single IEEE 802.15.4 MAC frame, if possible.